-- Check the assessor's math.
-If the County Assessor reviews the grounds for your dispute and finds an error (like an incorrect number of bedrooms), your property tax amount may be corrected without the need to appeal. - Check the description of your property.
-Look for missing details and lot size and structural accuracy. - Compare this information.
-It can help to contrast your property against at least five equivalent homes in your neighborhood. - Set up an informal meeting.
-Some counties use a preliminary informal meeting with the County Appraiser or their designee (if required by your county) to allow you to explain your grounds for dispute.
+Check The Assessor's Math If the County Assessor reviews the grounds for your dispute and finds an error (like an incorrect number of bedrooms), your property tax amount may be corrected without the need to appeal.
+Review The Description Of Your Property Look for missing details and check your lot size and for structural accuracy.
+Compare This Information It can help to contrast your property against at least five equivalent homes in your neighborhood.
+Set Up An Informal Meeting Some counties use a preliminary informal meeting with the County Appraiser or their designee (if required by your county) to allow you to explain your grounds for dispute.
 After the meeting, the County Appraiser will mail you the written results.

-If you aren't satisfied, you can progress to the property tax appeal hearing.
+If you aren't satisfied, you can progress to the property tax appeals hearing.
+Above all do your research.
+The more you know, the more prepared you will be.